Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 ~~~

 The dataset will be read in at startup time by using the existing indexes (if they exist).
-If indexes don\'t exist, they will be created on startup.
+If indexes don't exist, they will be created on startup.

 If it occasionally changes, then you want to manually tell it when to rescan: